wowkster/floppier/README.md

 This project differs from previous implementations by allowing you to expand to a large number of drives and plans to have support for other instruments as well such as Hard Disk Drives and Flatbed Scanners.

 > [!WARNING]
-> This project is still acirtvely in development, so a lot is subject to change
+> This project is still actively in development, so a lot is subject to change

 ## Project Structure